Preparing for surgery

 - Any vitamins, over-the-counter (OTC) medications, and herbal supplements, with doses and how often you take them.

-At Medical Center of the Rockies and Poudre Valley Hospital
+At Medical Center of the Rockies, Poudre Valley Hospital, and Greeley Hospital

 Your surgeon might refer you to the Impact Clinic for an in-depth preoperative consult.
 At this appointment, a nurse practitioner (NP) will gather important information about you and create a plan of care to optimize your health.
 This is to ensure you are in the best possible condition prior to your surgery, in coordination with your primary care provider (PCP), surgeon, and other specialists who might play a role in your care.